jitsi/jitsi-videobridge/doc/sfu.md

 specific but, as a general rule of thumb higher temporal/spatial layers depend on lower temporal/spatial layers creating a dependency graph.

-For example, a scalable 720p@30fps VP8 bitstream can be broken down into 3
+For example, a scalable 720p@30fps VP8 bitstream is broken down into 3
 sub-bitstreams: one 720p@30fps layer (the highest temporal layer), that depends on a 720p@15fps layer that depends on a 720p7.5fps layer (the lowest temporal layer).
-In order for the decoder to be able decode the highest temporal layer, it needs to get all the packets of its direct and transitive dependencies, so of both the other two layers.
-In this simple case we have a linked list of dependencies with the the lowest temporal layer as root and the highest temporal layer as a leaf.
+For the decoder to decode the highest temporal layer, it needs to get all the packets of its direct and transitive dependencies, so of both the other two layers.
+In this simple case, we have a linked list of dependencies with the lowest temporal layer as root and the highest temporal layer as a leaf.

 In the next few paragraphs, we'll describe how RTCP termination works exactly